stiglers-eponym/BeamerPresenter/README.md

 ## Installation
+In Arch Linux you can install one of the AUR packages [beamerpresenter](https://aur.archlinux.org/packages/beamerpresenter) and [beamerpresenter-git](https://aur.archlinux.org/packages/beamerpresenter-git).
+Note that in these packages by default MuPDF is selected as PDF engine.
+In the PKGBUILD file of beamerpresenter-git you can easily adjust the Qt version and the PDF engine.

-You can install the automatically built flatpak package .
+You can try to install the automatically built flatpak package .
 The flatpak package is currently only available for Qt 5.15 and Poppler as PDF engine.
 The flatpak package is new, there might be some bugs.